MicrosoftDocs/azure-docs/articles/active-directory/hybrid/four-steps.md

 * Attribute-based using dynamic group membership
 * Delegation to app owners

 Azure AD provides the ability to manage access to resources using security groups and Microsoft 365 groups.
-These groups can be managed by a group owner who can approve or deny membership requests and delegate control of group membership.
-Known as [self-service group management](../enterprise-users/groups-self-service-management.md), this feature saves time by allowing group owners who aren't assigned an administrative role to create and manage groups without having to rely on administrators to handle their requests.
+These groups are managed by a group owner who can approve or deny membership requests and delegate control of group membership.
+The [self-service group management](../enterprise-users/groups-self-service-management.md) feature, saves time by allowing group owners who aren't assigned an administrative role to create and manage groups without having to rely on administrators to handle their requests.

 ## Step 4 - Operationalize your insights